turingschool/md_launch_curriculum/README.md

     - Develop a visualization for grouping and aggregating data
     - Use GROUP BY, COUNT, SUM, and AVERAGE
     - Research additional aggregate functions
-  Lab Project: Use SQL to query some Message Statistics
+  Lab Project: Use SQL to query some Library Statistics
 ### Week 4
 * Lesson: Intro to ORM (Migrations & Schema)
     - Define ORM